codr4life/snabl/README.md

     0? @a
     1? @b,
     -- @b dup! @a + recall!
-}
+} 20 my-fib

+[6765]
 ```

-The same algorithm may be implemented anonymously using lambdas that manipulate the stack directly.
+The same algorithm may be implemented anonymously in a single scope using lambdas that manipulate the stack directly.

 ```
 &(
-  20 0 1 &(
   rswap!
   switch:,
       0? sdrop!
       1? drop!,
       -- rswap! dup! rot! + recall!
-  ) call!
-) call!
+) 20 0 1 call!

+[6765]
 ```

 ### Multitasking